DOH-HTS-ADS/DigitalCovid19VaccineRecord-API/README.md

-# What is Digital COVID-19 Vaccine Record (DCVR)?
+# What is Digital COVID-19 Verification Record (WA Verify)?

-In June 2021, the California Department of Technology (CDT) launched the Digital COVID-19 Vaccine Record (DCVR) Portal, implementing the SMART Health Card framework.
-A Digital Vaccine Record is an electronic vaccination record drawn from the data stored in the California immunization registry.
+In October 2021, the Washington State Department of Health launched the Digital COVID-19 Verification Record (WA Verify), which implements the SMART Health Card framework.
+This portal was built leveraging the California Department of Technology (CDT) Digital COVID-19 Vaccine Record (DCVR) Portal solution that was launched in June 2021 and was provided to Washington State as open source.

+A Digital COVID-19 Verification Record is an electronic vaccination record drawn from the data stored in the Washington Immunization Information System (WAIIS).
 The digital record shows the same information as a resident's paper CDC vaccine card: name, date of birth, vaccination dates, and type of vaccine received.
 The digital record also includes a QR code that, when scanned by a SMART Health Card reader, will display to the reader your name, date of birth, vaccine dates, and vaccine type.
-The QR code also confirms the vaccine record as an official record of the state of California.
+The QR code also confirms the vaccine record as an official record of the State of Washington.

 # Application Architecture

-California's implementation of the application is a three-tier, logically and physically separated architecture:
+Washington's implementation of the application is a n-tier, logically and physically separated architecture:
-1. A web application using the React JavaScript Library,
+1. A web application UI using the React JavaScript Library,
-2. A middle tier written in Microsoft .NET Core with a Node.js API, and
+2. A middle tier API written in Microsoft .NET Core with Node JS
+3. A middle tier Azure Function written in JavaScript with Node JS
-3. A backend data tier using Snowflake.
+4. A backend data tier using Azure Synapse Analytics Database

 # Twilio SMS and SendGrid API
 - Once the API determines that information submitted matches an existing record in the immunization registry, a 'found' message is sent via Twilio (SMS) or SendGrid (email).